• Share this on:

 Black pepper is the most important and widely consumed spice in Europe.
 It is an important ingredient in many dishes.
 The popularity of black pepper does not decrease over time, as its specific characteristics make it impossible to find a good substitute.
 Also, European consumers are used to the taste of black pepper, as it has been present in European cuisine for centuries.
 Pepper was so valuable in European history that it was often used as currency.
 For that reason, black pepper is sometimes called ‘the king of spices’.

-Within Europe, Germany is the largest importer with a 30% share, followed by the UK (12%), the Netherlands (11%), France (11%), Poland (6%) and Spain (5.6%).
-Several leading importers also re-export a significant share of their imported pepper, especially Germany, the Netherlands, and Spain.
-Because of that, the ranking of consumers is different.
-For example, the Netherlands is ranked 3rd as an importer but 5th as a consumer, as shown in Figure 2.
+Within Europe, Germany is the largest importer with a 25% share, followed by the United Kingdom (12%), the Netherlands (11%), France (11%), Poland (7.3%) and Italy (5.0%).
+Several of these countries also re-export a significant share of their imported pepper, especially Germany, the Netherlands and Spain.

-3. Which European countries offer the most opportunities for black pepper?
+3. Which European countries offer most opportunities for black pepper?

 Germany